What's It Worth

 If you’re willing to wait long enough, you may possibly find someone willing to pay up to 20 percent more than the scrap value.
 Sterling goods by more famous makers like Paul Revere can skyrocket past that.
 So, this little beauty could go for as much as $175.00.

-Want to learn more?
+Want to Learn More?

 Read a more detailed review of this item and get more information from our trusted professionals at Orion’s Attic.

-Downsizing specialists see silver and silverplate in clients’ homes quite frequently, and there are always questions about its value.
+Downsizing specialists see silver and silverplate in clients’ homes quite frequently, and there are always questions about their value.
 If you have a lot of silver items, you may want to invest a small amount of time and money in learning how to:

 • Distinguish between sterling silver & silverplate.